Dbacks' Iannetta has stitches in lip, fractured teeth, nose

 AP Photo/Ross D. Franklin

+“He’s doing OK,” manager Torey Lovullo said Saturday, “and I think we’re all lucky and fortunate for that.”

-Manager Torey Lovullo says Iannetta is “doing OK” a day after being struck Friday night by a 93 mph pitch from Pittsburgh’s Johnny Barbato.
+Iannetta was struck by a 93 mph pitch from Pittsburgh reliever Johnny Barbato in the seventh inning Friday night.

-Lovullo says tests for a concussion were negative and that Iannetta was still being monitored.
-Lovullo says the Diamondbacks are “very fortunate” it wasn’t worse.
+Lovullo said Saturday tests for a concussion were negative and that Iannetta was still being monitored.

+“We’re still trying to drill down to making sure everything is OK,” Lovullo said.

-There is a history of such incidents between the two teams, but Lovullo said that he in no way believes the Pirates were trying to hit Iannetta.
+There is a history of such incidents between the two teams, but Lovullo said that he does not believe the Pirates were trying to hit Iannetta.

+“There’s a strategy to pitching in and there’s a need for pitching in,” Lovullo said, “and by no means do I think anybody tried to hit Chris Iannetta in the face yesterday.
+For me, that’s why it’s a non-issue.”

 Pittsburgh manager Clint Hurdle says he feels “horrible” about what happened and has reached out to Iannetta.
 Hurdle was Iannetta’s first manager in the majors, in 2006 with the Colorado Rockies.